-Madam president, China has always strongly supported the work of AALCO.
-We have hosted three Annual Sessions of AALCO, and the AALCO Hong Kong Regional Arbitration Centre was officially opened in May this year.
+China has always strongly supported the work of AALCO.
+We have hosted three annual sessions of AALCO, and the AALCO Hong Kong Regional Arbitration Center was officially opened in May this year.
 The China-AALCO Exchange and Research Program on International Law will also be resumed after the pandemic, aiming to provide a platform for Asian and African countries on exchanges and cooperation in the field of international law.

-At last, I wish the Sixtieth Annual Session of AALCO a great success.
-Thank you all.
+At last, I wish the 60th annual session of AALCO a great success!
+Thank you all!